metaplex-foundation/developer-hub/src/pages/candy-machine/guards/bot-tax.md

 - **Lamports**: The amount in SOL (or lamports) to charge for an invalid transaction.
 We recommend setting a fairly small amount to avoid affecting real users who made a genuine mistake.
 Client-side validation can also help reduce affecting real users.
 - **Last Instruction**: Whether or not we should forbid minting and charge a bot tax when the mint instruction is not the last instruction of the transaction.
 We recommend setting this to `true` to be better protected against bots.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Bot Tax guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}